Webinar: 2025 State of Incentive Compensation Management Report. Register now.

 To be considered a legally enforceable contract, a sales commission agreement will typically need to include these five key contract elements:

-1. Offer & Acceptance: An offer detailing the terms of the agreement must be extended.
+1. Offer & acceptance: The document details the terms of the agreement being extended to the employee.
 Think of the offer as an expression of willingness by the party making the offer to enter into a contract, where the offer can be accepted or rejected by the other party.
-For acceptance to occur, the other party must agree to all terms of the offer, and one way to indicate acceptance is through signing a contract.
+For the contract to be accepted, the other party must agree to all terms of the offer.
+One way to indicate acceptance is through signing a contract.

 5. Legality: The contract must be formed for a legal purpose and must not violate any applicable laws or regulations.

-This list is not comprehensive.
-It is just a sample of terms to consider including in a simple sales commission agreement.
-When you are ready to draft your sales commission agreement (or employer-employee sales commission agreement, as it’s sometimes called), consult legal counsel to help ensure all bases are covered!
+Here is a sample of terms to consider including in a simple sales commission agreement.
+There may be others specific to your industry or goals.
+When you are ready to draft your sales commission agreement — or employer-employee sales commission agreement, as it’s sometimes called — consult legal counsel to ensure you cover all your bases.

 When it comes to sales commission plans, the devil is in the details.
 This is especially true for account executive roles, which are high-stakes and highly rewarding positions.

-The T&Cs in an AE’s commission plan will usually be more substantial than others due to the material risk associated with the position: an AE’s performance is typically measured through the revenue or sales volume of deals closed.
+The terms and conditions in an AE’s commission plan will usually be more substantial than others because of the material risk associated with the position and complicated compensation structures.
+An AE’s performance is typically measured through the revenue or sales volume of deals closed.
 The higher the deal amount, the higher the stakes.
-These potentially huge commissions can be extremely lucrative if they land a sale.
+The sales commission agreement protects the organization from inflated or unearned income and protects the seller’s earned income.

 A more detailed sales commission plan might include the following policies/terms.